 Export Credit Agencies (ECAs) are financial entities, often sponsored by national governments, with mandates to help domestic private companies manage the risk associated with pursuing new trade and investment opportunities in international markets.

-ECAs typically join IFC to directly lend alongside us as parallel lenders or to provide cover to commercial banks under a separate parallel loan tranche.
+ECAs typically participate alongside IFC as parallel lenders or to provide risk cover to commercial banks under separate parallel loan tranches.
+IFC is actively expanding its engagement with the ECA community to unlock new opportunities for partnership and co-investment.

 Impact Investors